JeremyLWright/blackjack-simulator-cpp/doc/doxygen/assign1.md

 Objectives
 ----------
-- Clone the example project on bitbucket.org (https://bitbucket.org/jwright/cse394-spring2013)
+- Fork the example project on bitbucket.org (https://bitbucket.org/jwright/cse394-fall2013)
 - Setup Mercurial
 - Create a Unit Test that fails.
 - Commit the code.